 You will need to get a federal inspection on the trailer at a Canadian Tire store.
 Then you can buy a trailer license at a provincial Driver & Vehicle Licence Office – some provinces charge PST on used trailers.
-Hang on to all your receipts for 7 years in case you are asked for proof you paid proper fees and taxes.
+Be sure to hang onto all receipts for 7 years for proof of paid taxes and duties.

 Get an Application for Pleasure Craft License and get it off to Transport Canada.

 Let Us Help Import Your Boat Into Canada